Choosing A Therapist: The Different Types of Therapy For Mental Health

 Psychodynamic psychotherapy

-Psychodynamic psychotherapy also called more simply psychodynamic therapy, is a type of therapy that focuses on self-awareness, self-knowledge, and self-understanding.
-This therapeutic approach is a newer modality that veers away from now outdated ideas about mental health conditions.
-Rather than treating mental illness like a disease that needs to be cured, this approach looks at how things such as interpersonal relationships, self-awareness, and emotional blindspots play into symptoms of mental health conditions.
-During psychodynamic psychotherapy sessions, clients can expect to delve deep into their personal thoughts, beliefs, and feelings to reveal deeper truths about themselves, while the therapist facilitates the process by asking open-ended questions.
+Psychodynamic psychotherapy, also called psychodynamic therapy, is a type of therapy that focuses on self-awareness, self-knowledge, and self-understanding.
+This therapeutic approach is a newer modality that veers away from now-outdated ideas about mental health conditions.
+Rather than treating mental illness like a disease that needs to be cured, this approach looks at how interpersonal relationships, self-awareness, and emotional blind spots play into symptoms of mental health conditions.
+During psychodynamic psychotherapy sessions, clients can expect to delve deep into their personal thoughts, beliefs, and feelings to reveal deeper truths about themselves while the therapist facilitates the process by asking open-ended questions.

-A meta-analysis of the results of psychodynamic psychotherapy on 1,431 patients with varying mental health conditions, published in American Psychologist, reported that the 9-month follow-up revealed that DBT therapy could be more effective than antidepressants for reducing existing symptoms.
-Not only that, but the benefits of the treatment seemed to continue and increase months after the treatment ended.
+A meta-analysis of the results of psychodynamic psychotherapy on 1,431 patients with varying mental health conditions, published in American Psychologist, reported that the nine-month follow-up revealed that DBT therapy could be more effective than antidepressants for reducing existing symptoms.
+In addition, the benefits of the treatment seemed to continue and increase months after the treatment ended.
 A systematic review of eight meta-analyses supported the claim that psychodynamic psychotherapy is an effective treatment option, even for personality disorders like BPD.

 Humanistic and existential therapy

 Brief therapies are meant to create rapid changes in the client’s lifestyle and personal thoughts, based on the idea that all humans can re-direct themselves in their lives by developing their self-respect and motivation.
-This form of therapy is often recommended for substance abuse treatment because it can deliver faster results than other types of therapy that may require extensive talking about the past or participating in behavioral experiments.
+This form of therapy is often recommended for substance use and dependency treatment because it can deliver faster results than other types of therapy that may involve extensive talking about the past or participating in behavioral experiments.

 Gestalt therapy